 To see all of these beautiful necklines on hundreds of dresses, make your appointment to come see us.
 New dresses in monthly and new designers added seasonally!

 There are brides who know they are in this category.
-Some will inquire ahead of time asking if we carry plus size wedding dresses.
-Typically plus means sizes 18 and up.
+Some will inquire ahead of time asking if we carry plus size wedding dresses (sizes 18 and up).
+WE DO!

-There are also brides who are very surprised to find their size in bridal falls into plus, due to wedding dresses running 1-2 sizes smaller than regular sizing.
+There are also brides who are very surprised to find their size in bridal falls into plus size, due to wedding dresses running 1-2 sizes smaller than regular sizing.
 Let’s talk about this.

 Nothing.
 That is simply the way bridal sizing runs.
 Designers size charts are easily available to look at online and they clearly do not represent accurate sizing consistent with the times.
 Since that doesn’t seem to be changing anytime soon, it’s something to know and more importantly, not care about.